 3. Final examination (60% of final grade): At the end of the term, there is a comprehensive final examination on all topics covered during the course's lectures.
 Students must pass the final exam to succeed in the course.

 COURSE SCHEDULE AND CONTENT

-The course consists of eight three-hour lectures.
-The first four lectures, PART A (Lectures 1 to 4) of the course, are taught by Professor Panos Hatzipanayotou.
-PART B (Lectures 5 to 8) of the course are taught by Professor Dimitris Christopoulos.
+Eight three-hour lectures.
+PART A: Lectures 1 to 4 by Professor Panos Hatzipanayotou.
+PART B: Lectures 5 to 8 by Professor Dimitris Christopoulos.

 PART A: PANOS HATZIPANAYOTOU

 LECTURE 1: Overview and Cross-Border Trade